Dandielo/DtlCitizensTrader/readme.txt

      - needs to have anything in the cursor to change the price
      - AIR will show up the current price
-     - click the black_wool to leave price editing
+     - click the black_wool to leave price editing f  click the white_wool (second counting from right) to enter the limit edit
+     - r.lick decrease the limit of a item
+     - l.click increase the limit
+     - shift.r.lick decrease the timeout of a item when it should reset it's limit
+     - shift.l.click increase the timeout of a item when it should reset it's limit g  Shift.Right.Click an item to change if the price is applied to the whole stack or to 1 item
+     - if stack price is enabled the (amount select window wont work)

 May have some issues with item dragging but i'm not sure.